sagemath/sage/src/doc/en/developer/index.rst

   documentation.

-- :ref:`section-more-on-coding`: When you need to know the technical details of Sage for coding, read this.
+- :ref:`section-more-on-coding`: When you need to know the technical details of Sage for deep coding, read this.

 - :ref:`section-packaging`: Sage is composed of many third-party packages and its own distribution packages.
 This part is for advanced developers.